 While the standard SharePoint functionality is robust, your teams might require specialized functions to perform their roles.
-If this is the case, SharePoint developers can build custom applications and connect them to the software with ease.
-This option means that your team members will always have instant access to the tools they need to do their job.
-As a manager, you can also customize your organization’s SharePoint experience by adding your brand logo!
+If this is the case, a SharePoint developer can easily build custom applications and connect them to the software.

 The success of your business hinges on its ability to remain tech-savvy and relevant as trends progress.
-This means you may be required to build advanced solutions to meet your customers’ needs.
+You may be required to build advanced solutions to meet your customers’ needs.
 Think you’re out of the game because you never learned to code?
 With SharePoint, you don’t have to.

-The software includes features and tools that allow you to press ahead without requiring a degree in computer science.
-Whether you need to build a website from scratch, update your existing one, or create a specialized online tool for your team members, you can do so with SharePoint.
+The software includes features and tools that allow you to press ahead without application development skills.
+Whether you need to build a team site from scratch, update your existing site, or create a specialized online tool for your team members, you can do so with SharePoint.

 This step becomes more time-consuming if you have hundreds or even thousands of employees to search for.
 SharePoint allows you to create organizational charts to make this process as quick as possible.
-These provide a visual representation of each person’s role within the greater team.
+These visually represent each person’s role within the greater team.
 Clicking on each person’s name will also reveal his or her role and availability.

-Leverage the Benefits of SharePoint to Grow Your Organization
+Leverage the SharePoint Benefits to Grow Your Organization